Here's how you can implement the loss leader strategy for your e-commerce business.

-According to John Story, Ph.
-D., associate professor at Cameron School of Business, "loss leaders are products that are sold below cost in order to build traffic and hopefully increase sales of other items."
+According to John Story, associate professor at Cameron School of Business, "loss leaders are products that are sold below cost in order to build traffic and hopefully increase sales of other items."

-Loss leaders aren't limited to brick-and-mortar shops; they can also be offered by online retailers, luring consumers to their site with affordable prices and retaining them with complimentary items or targeted ads.
+Loss leaders aren't limited to brick-and-mortar shops; they can be offered by online retailers, luring consumers to their site with affordable prices and retaining them with complementary items or targeted ads.

 Here's how you can implement the loss leader strategy to your e-commerce business.